-The best time to plant a tree is 20 years ago.
-The second best time is now. – Chinese Proverb
+“The best time to plant a tree is 20 years ago.
+The second best time is now.” – Chinese Proverb / Our SEO Strategy

-Creating a garden and doing search engine optimisation (SEO) for your website share a lot of similarities.
-Both take time and dedication to grow and once they are grown they need to be maintained.
-So how are you going with your SEO garden?
+Creating a healthy garden and championing search engine optimisation (SEO) for your website oddly share a lot of similarities.
+Both efforts take time, patience and dedication to grow and once they are fully developed, they need to be maintained.

 You wouldn’t plant a seed and wake up the next day and expect to find a tree.
-That seed will need to have a number of factors and the right conditions to grow and survive.
-The right soil, the right amount of water and the right amount of sunlight are just some of the requirements for the seed to grow into a tree.
-Too much water or too much sun can be damaging to the seed.
+Equally, you don’t publish a website and expect to appear on the first page of Google the following sunrise.
+That initial “seed” (your website) will need to have a number of factors and the right conditions to grow and survive.
+The right soil (strategy), the right amount of water (keywords), and the right amount of sunlight (content) are just some of the requirements for the seed to grow into a tree.
+Too much water, or too much sun, can be damaging to the seed.

-Early stages and growth
+SEO Techniques: Early stages and growth

-Once the seed has germinated, we still don’t have a tree, but we are heading there.
+Once the symbolic seed has germinated, we still don’t have a tree… but we are heading there.
 Is our sapling safe and guaranteed to become a tree?
-Not yet.
+Nope, not yet.
 We still need to keep the weeds out and fertilise around the sapling.
-The same stage in SEO would be the equivalent of now ranking on the search engines and perhaps even ranking in the top 20 results.
+The same stage in SEO would be the equivalent of appearing higher in ranking on search engines.
+Perhaps ranking in the top 20 results.

-We have a tree
+We have a tree!

-The Chinese proverb used at the top of this article can also be applied to SEO (yet slightly modified).
+The Chinese proverb used at the start of this article can also be applied to SEO (yet slightly modified).
 The best time to start SEO on your website is 6 months ago.
 The second best time is now.